e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

 ## Content preservation

 Style edits never change what the spec norms.
-Every Phase 3 section rewrite follows the claim-inventory procedure (plan, P3.2): extract normative claims before, verify each survives after, diff decision citations and glossary links.
+Every section rewrite follows the claim-inventory procedure: extract normative claims before, verify each survives after, diff decision citations and glossary links.
 When a sentence resists rewriting because its meaning is unclear, that is a finding, not an obstacle — flag it for discussion instead of guessing.

+## Document structure — settled, not open

+The part order is Foundations, Authoring and build, Execution, Failure and services, Grounding, with the appendices as back matter.
+It rests on conceptual dependency — a reader meets how a model is authored before how it executes — and deliberately *not* on forward-reference count: measured at the 2026-08-15 swap, cross-part citation traffic between Authoring and Execution ran 30 one way against 31 the other, so the order trades one set of forward references for a set the same size.
+The Part roadmaps carry what remains.
+Stopped-sim services stay after Execution: §14.5 defines boundary zero in terms of §10.6's boundary machinery.